-- 32. Each of the following daily reference values (DRVs) is correct except one.
-Which one is the exception?
+- 32. Each daily reference value (DRV) is correct, except one.
+Which is the exception?

 - a.
 Protein: 50 g

 - b.
 Carbohydrate: 300g

 - c.
 Total fat: <65 g

 - d.
 Sodium: <2400 mg

 - e.
 Fiber: 50 g

 The daily reference value for fiber is 25 g.
 Note that the daily reference values (DRVs) do not appear on the nutrient label.
 Instead the term daily value appears on the label for ease of understanding and reflects the DRV and the DRI standards to encourage a healthy diet.
 In addition, the DRI for protein has been established for certain groups.
 The 50 g of protein in the DRV is for adults and children older than 4 years of age only.